albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 File Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Saving LNMPLN
+    The default file name used when saving LNMPLN files using the functions :ref:`save-flight-plan` or :ref:`save-flight-plan-as` can be set in the options dialog on page ``Flight Plan``.
+See :ref:`flight-plan-pattern`.

+Export other Formats
-*Little Navmap* always uses file names based on the pattern set in the column
+     *Little Navmap* always uses file names based on the pattern set in the column ``File Name Pattern and Extension`` when running an multiexport or starting an export from the menu ``File``.

-set in options on page :ref:`flight-plan`
-for the file formats LNMPLN, PLN (only FSX, P3D and MSFS), FGFP (FlightGear), HTML and GPX.

-Other formats have restrictions which require short names.
-The pattern does not apply for these.

 .. _multiexport-export-lnmpln:

 Exporting Little Navmap native flight plan format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Exporting the ``Little Navmap native flight plan format`` with file extension LNMPLN is a special case compared to the other formats.
+Exporting the ``Little Navmap native flight plan format``  with file extension LNMPLN via multiexport is a special case compared to the other formats.
 Enabling this for export saves you a few extra clicks for storing the file.

 The following happens if LNMPLN is saved with multiexport:

--  The file name is automatically assigned by using the selected pattern in the options dialog on page :ref:`flight-plan`.
+-  The file name is automatically assigned by using the selected pattern in the options dialog on page :ref:`flight-plan` (:ref:`flight-plan-pattern`).
    If the file was already saved with another name when doing :ref:`save-flight-plan-as` or :ref:`save-flight-plan` then this name is used.
 -  *Little Navmap* saves the file into the path set in the multiexport options dialog.
 -  The current file is marked as clean.
 This means that the ``*`` is cleared from the window title and *Little Navmap* will not ask to save the file once exiting or creating a new plan.
 -  Further saves (menu ``File`` -> :ref:`save-flight-plan`) will use the automatically assigned file name and path.

+See also :ref:`flight-plan-formats-lnmpln`.

 .. note::